-To help make your journey go as smoothly as possible, we now offer a facility where customers can arrange assistance at any station by contacting our Call Centre on 01 8366 222 (+353 1 8366 222 from outside Ireland), Monday to Friday 08:30hrs to 18:00hrs (excluding public holidays).
+To help make your journey go as smoothly as possible, we now offer a facility where customers can arrange assistance at any station by contacting our Call Centre on 01 8366 222 (353 1 8366 222 from outside Ireland), Monday - Friday 07:00hrs - 19:00hrs, Saturday, Sunday and Bank Holidays 08:00hrs - 18:00hrs.
 We will try to give assistance at all times, but we would ask for 24 hours’ notice before your journey to allow us make any special arrangements necessary

 Equality and Diversity